acoshift/http-caching-guide/README.md

 Revalidate cache before use (see [Cache Revalidation](#cache-revalidation) for more info).

-Browser will send request to validate is cached data can be use.
+Browser will send a request to validate if the cached data can be used.
-This can reduce bandwidth but still use a roundtrip to validate cache response.
+This can reduce bandwidth but still requires a roundtrip to validate the cached response.

 ```text
 Cache-Control: no-cache